Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/README.md

 ### Consume events from an Event Hub partition

-To consume events from a single Event Hub partition in a consumer group, create an `EventHubConsumerClient` for that partition and consumer group combination.
-You will need to provide a position in the event stream from where to begin receiving events; in our example, we will read new events as they are published.
+To consume events from a single Event Hub partition in a consumer group, create an [EventHubConsumerClient](https://azuresdkdocs.blob.core.windows.net/$web/javascript/azure-event-hubs/5.0.0-preview.6/classes/eventhubconsumerclient.html) for that partition and consumer group combination.

+You will need to provide a position in the event stream from where to begin receiving events.
+There are several convenience methods that specify some common positions like the start of the stream (`EventPosition.earliest()`) as well as the current end of the stream (`EventPosition.latest()`).

+More information can be found in the documentation for [EventPosition](https://azuresdkdocs.blob.core.windows.net/$web/javascript/azure-event-hubs/5.0.0-preview.6/classes/eventposition.html).

+In our example, we will read new events as they are published, starting from the current end of the stream:

 ```javascript
 const { EventHubConsumerClient } = require("@azure/event-hubs");